StarlingUAS/ProjectStarling/README.md

 Use this method for quick and easy local testing on a single machine.

 In the root directory, simply execute `make run` or `docker-compose up` in a terminal.
+This might take a few minutes as it needs to download the images.
 This will start (1) Gazebo running 1 Iris quadcopter (2) A PX4-SITL instance (3) A Mavros node connected to the SITL instance.

 Go to http://127.0.0.1:8080 in a browser to (hopefully) see the gazebo simulator

+If a mavros or sitl instance is running, there will be a GCS link on `udp://localhost:14553` (hopefully).
+This means that you can run a GCS such as QGroundControl, create a comms link to `localhost:14553` on UDP and you should be able to control any sitl drone through a standard mavlink interface.
+This is a quick an easy way to spin up a SITL instance.

 An example offboard ROS2 controller can then be conncted to SITL by running the following in a separate terminal:
 ```bash